 Which book am I featuring today?
 Here are the first few lines from today’s featured book: –

 Imagine we could see the damage inside ourselves.
 Imagine it showed through us like contraband on an airport scanner.
 What would it be like, to walk around the city with it all on view – all the hurts and the betrayals and the things that diminished us; all the crushed dreams and broken hearts?
 What would it be like to see the people our lives have made us?
 The people we are, under our skin.

 I thought about that when I saw you on the news just now.
 I recognised you right away.
 ‘Such an ordinary person,’ those people said.
 ‘I can’t believe someone like that could do something so terrible.’

-I was supposed to read this for last month’s Book Club at work.
-Unfortunately, I didn’t get the chance.
+I was supposed to read this for last month’s Book Club at work, but… yeah.
+I didn’t get the chance.
 I still want to though, so if I get ahead of this month’s reading then I am going to try to read this on holiday.
 I’m not really all that enamoured with this month’s book choice, so if I have to pick one of the two to read, it’s this one!

 Shall we find out what it is?

 When She Was Bad – Tammy Cohen

 You see the people you work with every day.

 Amira, Sarah, Paula, Ewan and Charlie have worked together for years – they know how each one likes their coffee, whose love life is a mess, whose children keep them up at night.
 But their comfortable routine life is suddenly shattered when an aggressive new boss walks in ….